 Now select one of the photos (we need to make it black and white) and navigate to Format, Color, Recolor and choose Greyscale.

-Step 3: Remove the Second Photo’s Background
+Step 3: Remove the background from the second picture

 Next, take the second photo, choose the subject that you want to pop out (make sure it’s very distinctly separated from what’s around it), and then go to Format, Remove Background, and remove everything outside of the subject.